Bidyanus bidyanus: Conservation

+Weirs trap drifting silver perch eggs, where they sink into fine weir pool sediments and die.
+Weir can also divert drifting silver perch eggs (and larvae) into irrigation offtakes, also resulting in eventual death.
+Weirs can kill most drifting silver perch larvae that pass through them if they are of the lesser-used undershot design; studies have proven more than 90% of silver perch passing through undershot weirs are killed.

 It is not widely appreciated that silver perch eggs sink in still water; silver perch eggs are often inaccurately described as simply being pelagic, or "floating".
 The eggs may actually settle onto the substrate in the wild and should perhaps be considered benthic in many circumstances rather than pelagic.
-This may be a factor in their recent serious declines; silver perch may rely on their eggs settling onto clean, well oxygenated substrates of coarse sediments.
+This is likely a factor in their recent serious declines; silver perch may rely on their eggs settling onto clean, well oxygenated substrates of coarse sediments.
 In this era of flow regulation and flood curtailment by dams, which control the flood events that remove fine sediment, and chronic siltation from poor agricultural practices, the eggs may now frequently land in anoxic fine sediment and organic matter — including in weir pools — and fail to survive.
 It may be that the section of the central Murray River that supports the last clearly viable natural population of silver perch primarily does so because it supplies a sufficiently long stretch of weir-free river, under standard regulated flows, for eggs to successfully complete their drift and hatch larvae into relatively natural, suitable riverine habitats for survival.

-Suspicions are also mounting that there is competition for food between introduced carp and silver perch at larval, juvenile and adult stages.
-Competition at the larval stage is considered the most serious.
-Indeed, suspicions are mounting that introduced carp are having very large impacts on a number of native Murray-Darling fish species due to competition at the larval stage, and that these impacts have so far been underestimated.
+Suspicions are also mounting that there is competition for food between alien ('introduced') carp and silver perch at larval, juvenile and adult stages.
+Competition at the larval stage is potentially the most serious.
+Indeed, suspicions are mounting that alien carp are having very large impacts on a number of native Murray-Darling fish species due to competition at the larval stage, and that these impacts have so far been underestimated.

-Exotic pathogens such as EHN virus and possibly similar viruses, introduced via importation of non-native fish, are now strongly suspected of playing pivotal role in the species' decline, and may explain the suspicious, very rapid collapse of some populations (e.g. upper Murrumbidgee).
+Alien pathogens such as EHN virus and possibly similar viruses, introduced via importation of non-native fish, are now strongly suspected of playing pivotal role in the species' decline, and may explain the suspicious, very rapid collapse of some populations (e.g. upper Murrumbidgee).

 In a positive development, since 2000, the installation of fishways in many Murray River weirs, so that native fish can pass through them and successfully migrate long distances again, and recent carefully managed environmental flow events, have seen silver perch numbers in the last remaining viable population increase strongly, and seen the population expand slightly in geographic range.